 Mobile phones are always evolving and developing, and it can often feel hard to keep up with the latest technologies.
 Especially if you’re busy living a life on the road.
 But one area that’s had surprisingly little development is the all-important SIM card.
 These pivotal components of cellular phones haven’t changed much over the years.
 Until now.

-If you have one of these, you can download and support different SIM configurations whenever you like, access different data packages and connect to a different service for varying lengths of time.
+If you have one of these, you can download and support different SIM configurations whenever you like, access different data packages, and connect to a local network and different service for varying lengths of time.
 When you get a virtual SIM card, you can also keep the same mobile phone number as you use on your service back home, which is incredibly useful.

 Something that’s worth mentioning is that an eSIM can be used not just on your mobile phone but also with certain tablets and laptops.